how-to-start-an-ecommerce-business

 4. Validate Your Product

-Now that you’ve conceptualized your product and identified your target audience, it’s essential to determine if you can realistically bring your idea to fruition.
+Now that you have come far away in your journey of setting up an e-commerce business and have conceptualized your product and identified your target audience, it’s essential to determine if you can realistically bring your idea to fruition.
 In other words, you need to assess the viability of your business.

 To evaluate your product’s viability, you can use several criteria, which can be divided into two main categories: market-based and product-based criteria.